 The holiday season, including Thanksgiving Day, isn’t about cooking and pleasing the crowd.
 It’s about enjoying the time together feeling great and happy.
 However, when you’re busy with preparations and think you have no time to relax, chances are you won’t enjoy your dinner.

 Even if you will, you’ll wake up the next day forgetting many moments.
 Dedicate the last 30 minutes to yourself.
-Meditate, pray, do some relaxing yoga poses, or whatever helps you calm down and focus on having fun.
+Meditate, pray, do some relaxing yoga poses, or whatever helps you calm down and focus on having fun at Thanksgiving family evening.

 How do you keep your sanity when preparing Thanksgiving dinner?
 Do you think a potluck dinner is a budget- and nerve-friendly idea?
 Share your thoughts with us.